 Uniting CBE women, Sisterhood sponsors educational, cultural, social action and ritual programs.
 Come browse in the Marilyn Rosenberg Sisterhood Gift Shop, partake of the goodies at the annual chocolate party, assist at the Chanukah boutique, join us for ladies night out, participate in Sisterhood Shabbat, get involved with the book club and so much more.
 Free one-year Sisterhood membership for new CBE members.
 (Sisterhood Web Page)

 Social Action and Community Relations

-Co-Chairs: Patty Goldblatt and Laurie Rustick
+Co-Chairs: Laurie Rustick